DylanDijk/dylandijk.github.io/_tabs/projects.md

   These R packages are based on follow up work of my 4<sup>th</sup> year university [dissertation](https://dylandijk.github.io/assets/pdf/Dissertation.pdf).

-  The functionality of the CTVsuggest package was announced by [Achim Zeileis](https://www.zeileis.org/) to the CRAN Task View maintainers, on the 22<sup>nd</sup> of March 2023.
+  The functionality of the CTVsuggest package was announced by [Achim Zeileis](https://www.zeileis.org/) to the CRAN Task View maintainers, on the 22<sup>nd</sup> of March 2023, and was cited in [this report](https://arxiv.org/pdf/2305.17573) describing the transfer of the Task View management to GitHub.
+Since the release, the package has been frequently used by maintainers, with examples given below.
    <details>

   <summary markdown="span" style="color:#4863A0">Feedback from Task View Maintainers</summary>